Avian Collision Team (ACT)

 By volunteering as a citizen scientist, you can help us collect data on how window strikes affect birds and rescue birds that survive collisions.

-All volunteers must commit to 1-4 shifts per week.
-Surveys will take anywhere from 15 minutes to 1 hour to complete.
-We are seeking two types of volunteers:
+All volunteers should be able to commit to 1-4 shifts per week.
+Surveys will take anywhere from 15–45 minutes to complete.

 - Monitoring Volunteers: Walk a fixed route through the city to collect window-strike victims and transport them to the Harvard Museum of Comparative Zoology, or freeze them for later pickup by Mass Audubon staff.
 This role is the most useful to our data collection efforts.